 - 400 g pork loin lomo ng baboy, cubed

-- 2 tbsp soy sauce toyo
+- 2 tablespoon soy sauce toyo

-- 2 tbsp brown sugar maskubadong asukal
+- 2 tablespoon brown sugar maskubadong asukal

 - 4 cloves garlic bawang, minced